🔥 PSPS Wildfire Season · California Battery Backup · 2026

 Yes — a battery can be added to most existing solar systems.
 The best option depends on your current inverter and equipment.
 Enphase IQ Battery is AC-coupled and the most flexible for retrofits — it works with virtually any existing solar system.
 Tesla Powerwall can also be retrofitted to most systems.
 SolarEdge Battery requires a SolarEdge inverter.
 We assess your existing equipment during the free estimate process and recommend the most compatible option.
 Adding a battery later is possible but typically costs more than bundling at initial installation — if you're planning to add one eventually, bundling now is almost always the better financial decision.

 Battery costs vary by brand, capacity, and installation complexity.
 A single Tesla Powerwall installed typically runs $12,000–$15,000 before incentives.
 SMUD customers can reduce that significantly with the up to $5,400 rebate.
 Financing options include the LightReach Battery Lease at $0 down, the Prepaid Lease at 30% off upfront, low-interest solar financing from GoodLeap and EnFin (650+ credit), and PACE financing with no credit score required.
-Every proposal shows your full cost and bill impact side by side before you sign anything.
+Every proposal shows your full cost and monthly bill impact side by side before you sign anything.
 Get exact pricing for your home →